The world never tells you that you’re wrong; it only gives you outcomes.

 What did you do to have fun?

-My disposition is geared more towards delaying gratification because I feel like the payoffs are better, but the future is uncertain so we could get hit by the proverbial bus and never get to the long-term which is why we should try to have fun along the way.
+My disposition is geared more towards delaying gratification because I feel like the payoffs are better.
+Obviously, the future is uncertain, so I could get hit by the proverbial bus and never get to the long-term.
+We should try to have fun along the way.

-In addition to the ones above, some don’t fit squarely into any particular section, like acknowledging my terrible habit of mindlessly looking at my phone too frequently.
+In addition to the ones above, some do not fit squarely into any particular section, like acknowledging my terrible habit of mindlessly looking at my phone too frequently.

 If you are like me, you will find two things:

-1. These are all interrelated.
+- These are all interrelated.